 WHAT CAN I EXPECT IN GROUP COUNSELING?
 In both Therapy and Support Groups, members share thoughts and personal feelings about their own lives and issues that arise in the group.
 Since participants need to be committed to the group process and sincere about learning and growing as persons, potential members meet with the group facilitator to determine eligibility for participation.
 Psycho-Educational Groups offer a wide-range of student participation since they are more structured and focus on skill development.
 No pre-screening is required for these groups.
 As a participant in any of these groups you can expect to build confidence in yourself and become more aware of the impact you have on others.
 You will be able to identify and express your feelings more effectively.
 You will also know that you are not alone as you listen to the concerns of other group members.
 You will be able to give and receive support.

 HOW TO BENEFIT FROM GROUP COUNSELING

 Interpersonal Therapy Group

-This six to eight person group is for students who want to have better relationships (of any kind - family relationships, friendships, partner relationships, peer relationships, etc.) to figure out how to stop doing the things that are unhelpful and do more of what is helpful in building strong and meaningful relationships and to feel better about themselves.
-The group will meet once a week in the CAPS Center starting in February except when Breaks occur.
-For more information contact Dr. Cindy at 674-6366 or email@example.com.
+This six to eight person group is for students who want to have better relationships (of any kind - family relationships, friendships, partner relationships, peer relationships, etc.). to figure out how to stop doing the things that are unhelpful and do more of what is helpful in building strong and meaningful relationships and to feel better about themselves.
+The group will meet once a week in the CAPS Center starting in October except when Breaks occur.
+If you are interested or want more information contact Dr. Cindy at 674-6366 or firstname.lastname@example.org.